k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

         <td><b>targetPortal</b></td>
         <td>string</td>
         <td>
-          iSCSI Target Portal.
+          targetPortal is iSCSI Target Portal.
 The Portal is either an IP or ip_addr:port if the port is other than default (typically TCP ports 860 and 3260).<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b>chapAuthDiscovery</b></td>
         <td>boolean</td>
         <td>
-          whether support iSCSI Discovery CHAP authentication<br/>
+          chapAuthDiscovery defines whether support iSCSI Discovery CHAP authentication<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>chapAuthSession</b></td>
         <td>boolean</td>
         <td>
-          whether support iSCSI Session CHAP authentication<br/>
+          chapAuthSession defines whether support iSCSI Session CHAP authentication<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>fsType</b></td>
         <td>string</td>
         <td>
-          Filesystem type of the volume that you want to mount.
+          fsType is the filesystem type of the volume that you want to mount.
 Tip: Ensure that the filesystem type is supported by the host operating system.
 Examples: "ext4", "xfs", "ntfs".
 Implicitly inferred to be "ext4" if unspecified.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#iscsi TODO: how do we prevent errors in the filesystem from compromising the machine<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>initiatorName</b></td>
         <td>string</td>
         <td>
-          Custom iSCSI Initiator Name.
+          initiatorName is the custom iSCSI Initiator Name.
 If initiatorName is specified with iscsiInterface simultaneously, new iSCSI interface <target portal>:<volume name> will be created for the connection.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>iscsiInterface</b></td>
         <td>string</td>
         <td>
-          iSCSI Interface Name that uses an iSCSI transport.
+          iscsiInterface is the interface Name that uses an iSCSI transport.
 Defaults to 'default' (tcp).<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>portals</b></td>
         <td>[]string</td>
         <td>
-          iSCSI Target Portal List.
+          portals is the iSCSI Target Portal List.
 The portal is either an IP or ip_addr:port if the port is other than default (typically TCP ports 860 and 3260).<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>readOnly</b></td>
         <td>boolean</td>
         <td>
-          ReadOnly here will force the ReadOnly setting in VolumeMounts.
+          readOnly here will force the ReadOnly setting in VolumeMounts.
 Defaults to false.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexiscsisecretref">secretRef</a></b></td>
         <td>object</td>
         <td>
-          CHAP Secret for iSCSI target and initiator authentication<br/>
+          secretRef is the CHAP Secret for iSCSI target and initiator authentication<br/>
         </td>
         <td>false</td>
       </tr></tbody>